franccoina/AtomicDesign/README.md

-# Administrative Platform for Job Vacancies and Companies
+# Administrative Platform for Job Vacants and Companies

 -------------------------------

 ## Description
-We have been tasked with developing an administrative platform that allows for the management of job vacancies and companies.
-This platform must offer functionalities to add, edit, and delete both job vacancies and companies, with an intuitive, modular, and scalable interface.
+We have been tasked with developing an administrative platform that allows for the management of job vacants and companies.
+This platform must offer functionalities to add, edit, and delete both job vacants and companies, with an intuitive, modular, and scalable interface.

 ## Approach
 The project will be developed using Next.js and will follow the Atomic Design approach, allowing the interface to be divided into reusable and scalable components.
 This methodology will facilitate the maintainability and future extension of the system, ensuring that the project structure is clear and organized.